 Plan a Budget

 Living in a dorm, you have to avoid splurges.
-It is a simple recommendation that is hard to follow.
+Renters Insurance, rent, utilities and food bills all pile up, so you might not be left with much wiggle room.
+It is a simple recommendation to not spend much, but in practice that is hard to follow.
 Being a college dorm student, you will always want to enhance your room, eat out instead of cooking meals in a shared kitchen, or purchase new gadgets.

 The only way not to spend all your money in a few days is to plan a budget.
 You need to indicate all your approximate expenses for each month.
 In case your income is lower than your spendings, you have to reduce expenses or find a side hustle.